"Best Show in Tucson!"

 A Little History

 It is hard to pinpoint when the first conjurers and magicians began to make a trade out of illusion and disbelief.
 Some references are made on Egyptian papyrus about one who could take the head off a bird and reattach it with no ill effects.
 It is certain that the ancient Romans performed the timeless trick of Cups and Balls.
 After that magic fell into disrepute in the West, and it is not until the late 1800s that our modern idea of the magic show starts to be enjoyed and accepted.
-It is just this era that inspired Roland Sarlot and Susan Eyde in 2009 to reverse their artistic direction with their 1,000+ stage illusion show and introduced an intimate setting "parlour show."
+It is just this era that inspired Roland Sarlot and Susan Eyed in 2009 to reverse their artistic direction with their 1,000+ stage illusion show and introduced an intimate "magic parlour show."
 Their inspiration was based on the golden era of magic, and they began developing the show in 2004 when Roland was House Entertainer at Miraval, one of the world's top resorts.
-They called this new endeavor Carnival of Illusion, a hip Vaudeville-inspired theater show which played to 62 sold-out audiences its first season.
+They called this new endeavor Carnival of Illusion, a Vaudeville-inspired theater show which played to 62 sold-out audiences its first season.

 What Other's Are Saying!